tyler-g/chancer/README.md

 change the volume of sound x to y, which much be a value between 0 and 100, with 0 being 0% and 100 being 100% volume.
 <pre><code>/pan x y</code></pre>
 change the panning of sound x to y, which much be a value between -50 and 50, with -50 being hard left, and 50 being hard right.
+<pre><code>/filter x y</code></pre>
+change the filter frequency of sound x to frequency y, which much be a value between 0 and 22000 (hz).
+Currently only 'lowpass' filter is supported.

 ## troubleshooting